ltc-1982/Elk-Project-2020/README.md

 |Elk Stack VM | Monitoring  | 10.0.0.0 | Linux |

+In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
+The load balancer's targets are organized into the following availability zones:

+  -Availability Zone 1: DVWA 1 + DVWA 2
+  -Availability Zone 2: ELK

 # Access Policies
 The machines on the internal network are not exposed to the public Internet.